Marconi transmitter c.1897

 The formation of sporadic-E clouds is influenced by a variety of factors, including solar activity, weather patterns, and the composition of the ionosphere.
 These clouds can appear and disappear relatively quickly, often within minutes or hours.
 They tend to be irregularly shaped and can cover a wide range of frequencies, leading to varying propagation conditions for different VHF bands.

 Sporadic-E propagation is often associated with enhanced signal strength, long-distance communication, and the possibility of receiving distant television and radio stations.
-It can result in unexpected radio contacts, opening up opportunities for amateur radio operators to communicate with stations that are usually outside their normal range.
+It can result in unexpected radio contacts, opening up opportunities for amateur radio operators to communicate with stations that are usually outside their normal VHF short distance range.
 During periods of intense sporadic-E activity, multiple signals can be heard simultaneously, leading to a crowded and dynamic radio environment.

-The exact conditions necessary for the appearance of Sporadic-E layers have remained mostly a mystery until recent years where a gradual consensus is being formed, if likened to a recipe the key ingredient always required is the Sun strongly illuminating the ionosphere and causing significant and intense solar ionising radiation, with the peak ionisation being at local midday during the Summer months (May to August) in the Northern hemisphere.
+The exact conditions necessary for the appearance of Sporadic-E layers have remained mostly a mystery until recent years where a gradual consensus is being formed, if likened to a recipe, the key ingredient always required is the High Meteoric metal deposition in the E-Layer and intense E-layer ionisation, with the most intense solar UV radiation being at local midday during the Summer months (May to August) in the Northern hemisphere.

-50/70 MHz
+50/70/90 MHz

 144 MHz